ramgopalputta/Movie_Recommendation_engine_using_Spark_MLlib/README.md

 recommendations.

 # COLLABORATIVE FILTERING:
+* Collaborative filtering is a type of machine learning algorithm that recommends items to users based on the preferences of other users with similar tastes.
 • Also known as Social filtering, this technique aims to fill the missing entries of a user-item association matrix (user-movie rating matrix) in which users and products (movies) are described by a set of latent factors.